 This is an incredibly important time for Scotland.
-As the country opens back up, many of us will be wondering what the “new normal” will look like.
+As the country opened back up, many of us may have been wondering what the “new normal” will look like.
 But why settle for normal?

 Scotland doesn’t need more normal.
 Scotland needs everyday heroes to speak up and take action wherever possible.
 People like you, who recognise how small decisions we make each day can totally change the game.
 Because right now, in one way or in many, we’re all losing.

 From the Highlands to the Borders, Scotland is calling on you to live a healthier lifestyle, strengthen the economy, ensure a fair and just recovery for all, and support a sustainable green future.

 Now, that might feel like a lot to ask.
 But you have the power to do it all with one very simple, very impactful choice.

 #PlanToChange from car to bus – for a healthier, stronger, fairer, greener Scotland.

 Join the #lovemybus revolution.

 #PlanToChange and Champion Bus.

 We want to see huge numbers of people choosing bus across Scotland.
 But a big rise in demand could lead to a few bumps in the road.
 Particularly while driver shortages exist, there could be fewer buses than normal, so buses might be full.